hilaryparker/HeadNeck/doc/statworkflow.md

    </TABLE>

-and here are boxplots of these improvements.
+Below are boxplots of these improvements.

 ```r